Coverage Guide

 PlanAcute Onset MaxMax AgeNetworkNote

-IMG Patriot America PlusUp to $50K (under 70)79UHC Choice PlusBest network
+IMG Patriot America PlusPolicy max (under 70); none at 70+99UHC Choice PlusBest under-70 network

 Recommendations by Age & Condition